 Costa de Sol Resorts

 Marbella and Malaga are renowned for the quality of their hotels and restaurants.
-All the hotels listed here are either located as part of a golf complex or offer packages that come with tee times.
+All the hotels listed below here are either located as part of a golf complex or offer packages that come with tee times.
 You can be sure that the food and facilities at all of them are of the highest quality.
 They all have swimming pools, and most have children’s clubs, spas, gyms, free Wi-Fi and offer all-inclusive options.

-A pint of local beer with cost you about £2, while you can expect to pay £5 for a bottle of wine.
+A pint of local beer will cost you about £2, while you can expect to pay £5 for a bottle of wine.
 Some bars and restaurants will give you free tapas if you buy beer or wine.
 A decent lunch will cost no more than £10 and a three-course meal for two will set you back around £35.
 A one-way bus trip will cost no more than £1, and local taxis charge around £1 per kilometre.

-The Climate
+Climate The Climate

 Marbella, Malaga and the Costa del Sol are protected on the northern side by the coastal mountains of the Cordillera Penibética and enjoys a climate with an average annual temperature above 18°C (64°F) with an impressive 2,900 hours of sunshine annually.
 In the summer the mercury routinely hits 26°C.

-Local Time
+Time Local Time

 The Costa del Sol is one hour ahead of the UK.